How to Make Aromatic Candles from Fruit Rinds

-The use of aromatic candles has a long history and a strong tradition that has been carried to the present times, not only as decoration for our homes and those most intimate places we go to relax, but also extending to the field of natural medicine, thanks to the use of essential oils and their healthy properties.
+Aromatic candles have been used for a long time to decorate homes and those most intimate places we go to relax.
+They’re also used in natural medicine, thanks to the use of essential oils and their healthy properties.

-We highlight in the following the properties associated with certain essential oils that we can always find in establishments devoted to natural beauty, whether they be herbalists or drugstores.
+Here are some of the properties associated with certain essential oils that we can always find in establishments such as herbalists or drugstores:

-- Lavender: Is relaxing, alleviates anxiety and stress.
+- Lavender: Is relaxing and helps relieve anxiety and stress.

 - Cinnamon: Is associated with mental stimulation.